-Built on a steeply sloping site, this private house was designed to exploit a sequence of classically Cornish views and reveal an architecture informed almost entirely by the topographies of its site.
-Looking south towards the broad sweep of the Fal Estuary, west towards a secluded creek and north along the valley above, its rooms fan out towards each of these different points.
+Built on a steeply sloping site, this private house was designed to exploit a sequence of classically Cornish views and reveal an architecture informed almost entirely by its site’s topographies.
+Looking south towards the broad sweep of the Fal Estuary, west towards a secluded creek, and north along the valley above, its rooms fan out towards each of these different points.
 The house itself is organized around two routes.
-The first is external and visually divides the building in two, leading from the road access above, across a bridge to the front door and down a flight of steps to the waterfront.
+The first is external and visually divides the building in two, leading from the road access above, across a bridge to the front door, and down a flight of steps to the waterfront.
 The other is internal, in the form of a top-lit picture gallery.
-This internal axis follows the contours of the site and forges all the living spaces into a continuum, starting at the highest roof terrace and ending as a path to the underground garage.
+This internal axis follows the site’s contours and forges all the living spaces into a continuum, starting at the highest roof terrace and ending as a path to the underground garage.

 Like other Foster projects of this period, Creek Vean mixes traditional materials – honey-colored concrete blocks and blue Welsh-slate floors – with modern industrial components.
 Employing a similar formal vocabulary, a small gazebo ‘retreat’ is located near the house on a favorite riverside picnic spot.
-A complex, crystalline polyhedron, the glassy structure breaks the surface of the sloping bank and faces towards the sea like the cockpit of a plane or boat.
-The trapezoid concrete shell, partly sunk into the ground as the first in a series of dug-in Foster buildings, is splayed outwards to accommodate seating, a small cooker, and a sink, and offers a secluded den from which one can take in commanding views of the estuary below.
+A complex, crystalline polyhedron, the glassy structure breaks the sloping bank’s surface and faces towards the sea like the cockpit of a plane or boat.
+The trapezoid concrete shell, partly sunk into the ground as the first in a series of dug-in Foster buildings, is splayed outwards to accommodate seating, a small cooker, and a sink and offers a secluded den from which one can take in commanding views of the estuary below.

 The Retreat: Creek Vean House Floor Plan